 OPENING OUTFIT – Each Contestant will need a cocktail length dress (above the knee) or pantsuit for the opening of the Final Show on Sunday.
-It is to be completely BLACK or completely RED.
-The dress can have sequins, rhinestones or beading, but cannot have any other color than black or red.
+It is to be primarily BLACK or primarily RED.
+The dress can have sequins, rhinestones or beading, but cannot have any other dominate colors than black or red.
 Select appropriate shoes that you will be able to move well in.
 The shoes should have at least a 3” heel.
 Be sure to complete this look with accessories of your choice.

 Do I need a different gown for finals than I do for preliminaries?

 No. We highly recommend wearing the same gown for both preliminaries and finals.
 Nearly all contestants wear the same gown for both.